This page may contain affiliate links. Read my full disclaimer

 Recovering from dieting addiction

 For the lucky few, they just cut out a couple of food items or stop snacking between meals and they are back to the weight they desire.

-But for the rest of us, it is much easier to get sexy and slim and looking great naked if we stop addressing the food and diet issue and start looking into the subconscious intelligence that is running the show.
+But for the rest of us, it is much easier to start looking and feeling great naked if we stop addressing just the food and diet issue so much and start looking into the subconscious intelligence that is running the show.